igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Duplicate delivery

 Repeated delivery of the same event (same event ID).

 Duplicate deliveries are normal and should not be treated as errors.
 Webhook receivers must assume that any event may be delivered more than once.

 ---

+## Deduplication

+The process of detecting and ignoring duplicate events or requests.

+For webhook processing, deduplication is typically based on a stable event identifier and is applied before executing any business logic.
+In this service, deduplication prevents repeated processing of the same event when a webhook provider retries delivery.

 ## Idempotency

+---

 Property of an operation that allows it to be performed multiple times without changing the final result after the first successful execution.